No Result

 No matter which path you’re leaning toward, here are actionable tips that can help:

 1. Start with your goals.
-If speed and independence matter most, self publishing is appealing.
+If speed and independence matter most, self-publishing is appealing.
 If professionalism and distribution matter more, hybrid publishing deserves a look.

 2. Run the numbers.
 For hybrid, request detailed quotes.
-For self publishing, budget for editing, cover design, formatting, and ads.
+For self-publishing, budget for editing, cover design, formatting, and ads.

 3. Vet hybrid publishers carefully.
 As noted in our guide, reputable ones are selective and transparent.
 Red flag: anyone who accepts every manuscript.